1. Preliminary advice

 1.5 Understand the costs involved

 The costs associated with a French purchase can be alarmingly high.
-The notaire’s fee (which includes stamp duty) will be in the region of 6-8% of the purchase price.
+The notaire’s fee (which includes land registry tax) will be in the region of 8% for an average priced property.
 The agent’s fee will be 5-10% of the purchase price.
 To this you should add the cost of legal advice in this country.

 1.6 What is included in the sale price

 Agree which contents are to be included in the sale.
 Some items that an English buyer would consider to be fixtures, such as kitchen units, may be taken away by the vendor.